flop-code/pyprover/README.md

 a^2 + b^2 != c^2 $ a@1;10 b@1;10 c@1;10
 ```

-_Anti-Pythagorean triple, so it will return false, when such triple will be found._
+_Anti-Pythagorean triple, so it will return false when such triple is found._

 Result:
 ```